devonz1/100-days-of-code/log.md

 Thoughts: So far have the background image added and I finally learned how to display my background image from my computer onto the webpage a new gem I discovered.
 Tahnks Youtube I am so grateful for you .

+Day 5   06/2/22

+Progress : Was able to add a Few Items to My survey Form Looking to complete it soon.

+Thoughts: Ive realized I need a little bit more practice than I thought with building Forms but Im getting there with Each Day Im learning more and more.